nasa/dcapp/README.md

 ### Building

-To build, `cd` to the top level of the dcapp package and type `make`.
+To build, `cd` to the top level of the dcapp package (`$DCAPP_HOME`) and type `make`.

-To enable command line activation, add the return value of `dcapp-config --exepath` to the $PATH environment variable.

 ### Activation

+To enable command line activation, add the return value of `$DCAPP_HOME/bin/dcapp-config --exepath` to the $PATH environment variable.

-To activate dcapp for a given spec file (file.xml) via the command line:
+To activate dcapp for a given spec file (`file.xml`) via the command line:

 ```
 dcapp file.xml [const=value...]
 ```

-...where as many of the optional `const=value` constructs may be used to customize constants defined in the spec file.
+...where as many of the optional `const=value` constructs as needed may be used to customize constants defined in the spec file.

 Note that on MacOS, the dcapp.app file may be double-clicked to activate dcapp.
 This will bring up a GUI for providing the necessary information to run dcapp.